JWebCoder/react-native-swipe-container/README.md

 # react-native-swipe-container

-React Native component for handling swipe gestures in up, down, left and right direction.
+React Native component for handling swipe gestures in all directions.

 This is based on the great work from [glepur is react-native-swipe-gestures](https://github.com/glepur/react-native-swipe-gestures)